Strong U.S. retail sales reinforce December interest rate hike

 But inflation is creeping higher.
 A separate report on Tuesday from the Labor Department showed import prices increased 0.5 percent in October after gaining 0.2 percent in September.
 In the 12 months through October, import prices fell 0.2 percent, the smallest decrease since July 2014, after declining 1.0 percent in September.

-Retail sales last month were driven by a 1.1 percent increase in auto sales, which followed a 1.9 percent jump in September.
-Retail sales also received a boost from receipts at service stations, which advanced 2.2 percent on rising gasoline prices.
+Retail sales last month were driven by a 1.1 percent increase in auto sales and a 1.5 percent surge in receipts at online retailers.

-Sales at building material stores increased 1.1 percent following a 1.8 percent surge in September.
-The strength in building material sales was reflected in Home Depot's robust third-quarter profit and sales reported on Tuesday.

-Last month, receipts at online retailers surged 1.5 percent.
 Online retailers like Amazon have been grabbing market share from traditional department chains like Macy's and Kohl's.

+Sales at building material stores increased 1.1 percent following a 1.8 percent rise in September.
+The strength in this category was reflected in Home Depot's robust third-quarter profit and sales reported on Tuesday.

 Receipts at sporting goods and hobby stores rose 1.3 percent.
 Sales at restaurants and bars, however, fell 0.7 percent, likely as the stormy weather kept people at home.

 Households also spent more on clothing, groceries and grooming last month, but cut back on furniture.
+Receipts at service stations advanced 2.2 percent on rising gasoline prices.

 "As uncertainty over the election outcome remains elevated, October's retail sales performance provides some comfort that the primary driver of U.S. GDP growth remains on solid footing," said Sam Bullard, a senior economist at Wells Fargo Securities in Charlotte, North Carolina.